BettyDang/python-final-project-2024/proposal.md

 Catch pokemon with random type.
 Battle with NPC (limited npc).
-Evole pokemon by combining duplicate (fibonacci sequence).
+Level pokemon by combining duplicate (fibonacci sequence).

 ## Technologies
 [List any technologies or libraries you think you might use]